Unlike the pedestal on which omega-3s have been placed, omega-6 fatty acids raise some eyebrows.

 Just a few Brazil nuts provide an incredible amount of nutrition.
 In a 1-ounce serving (four to six nuts), you'll get 41 percent of the AI for omega-6s, 2 grams of fiber and 4 grams of plant-based protein.

 Brazil nuts are also extremely high in selenium, a nutrient needed for reproductive and thyroid health.
-However, it's easy to get too much selenium from Brazil nuts, which can lead to illness, according to the NIH.
-For example, just one nut contains 68 to 91 micrograms of selenium and 1 ounce has 544 micrograms.
+But it's easy to get too much selenium from Brazil nuts, which can lead to illness, according to the NIH.
+Just one Brazil nut contains 68 to 91 micrograms of selenium and 1 ounce has 544 micrograms.
 The Upper Limit (the highest amount considered to be safe) for adults is just 400 micrograms.

 7. Pumpkin Seeds: 5,886 mg, 35% AI